Cooling Fan Assembly Buyer’s Guide

 - Ratchet and socket set

 - Replacement cooling fan assembly

-Step 1: Turn your vehicle's engine off and let it cool down sufficiently before you start working underneath the hood to keep yourself out of harm's way.
+Step 1: Turn your vehicle's engine off and let it cool down sufficiently before you start working underneath the hood.

 Step 2: Using your hands, carefully disconnect the car's battery.
 Isolate the negative battery cable and make sure that you place it away from the battery terminal.

 Step 3: After making sure that the battery is disconnected, remove the electrical wirings attached to the radiator.
-Work cautiously to avoid damaging any part.
+Work carefully to avoid damaging any part.

 Step 4: Using the ratchet and socket set, loosen up the bolts that hold the housing of the cooling fan assembly in place.
 Carefully pull it out after you remove all its bolts.